Is the existence of a $J/\psi J/\psi$ bound state plausible?: Strategy and results

+\be R\equiv\frac{V^S_{\text{exch}}(k^\prime=0,k=0,\Lambda)}{V^S_{\text{tot}}(k^\prime=0,k=0,\Lambda)}\gtrsim 1/2 \, , \ee {\B because this range of the ratio} would indicate that a significant fraction of the double-$J/\psi$ binding potential comes from the exchange of pairs of light mesons that we largely control quantitatively. {\B Indeed, since the interaction between two charmonia is suppressed by either the Okubo-Zweig-Iizuka rule (exchange of soft gluons or light mesons at the hadronic level) or by $\Lambda_\text{QCD}^2/m_c^2$ (exchange of charmonia), there is a priori no reason for the contact term to be much larger than the two-pion and two-kaon exchanges.
+Thus, from the consideration of naturalness, they are expected to be of the same order of magnitude.}

 The results of our calculation are shown in Fig.~\ref{fig:VEpercent}.
-The phenomenologically adequate ranges for the cut-off and the ratio (\ref{VexVtot}) are highlighted by the vertical and horizontal shaded bands, respectively.
-One can see that already values of $\xi$ from the middle of the allowed interval (\ref{alpharatio}) are consistent with the existence of both a bound and virtual state in the double-$J/\psi$ system.
-We interpret this finding such that the emergence of a $J/\psi J/\psi$ near-threshold bound state is very natural and fully consistent with our present understanding of low-energy hadron physics.
+The phenomenologically adequate ranges for the cut-off and the ratio (\ref{VexVtot}) are highlighted by the vertical and horizontal shaded bands, respectively. {\B We would also like to stress once again that a particular choice of the boundary value of the ratio (\ref{VexVtot}) is somewhat arbitrary and should only be considered as a qualitative estimate.
+Nevertheless the message conveyed by Fig.~\ref{fig:VEpercent} is quite clear.
+Namely, } one can see that already values of $\xi$ from the middle of the allowed interval (\ref{alpharatio}) are consistent with the existence of both a bound and virtual state in the double-$J/\psi$ system.
+The results only weakly depend on the shape of the regulator used (see Fig.~\ref{fig:VEpercent2}).
+We interpret these findings such that the emergence of a $J/\psi J/\psi$ near-threshold bound state is very natural and consistent with our present understanding of the meson-exchange forces.